damian/js-routes-rails/README.md

 # Js::Routes::Rails

-Generates a JavaScript file containing
+Generates a JavaScript file containing a predefined set of Rails URL helpers on the client.

 ## Installation